newmanne/SATFC/simulator/README.md

 ##### Feasibility Checker

 The feasibility checker can be configured using the `-CONFIG-FILE <config_YAML_file_path>` argument.
 While undocumented, example config files can be found in `satfc/src/dist/bundles`.
 These config files can be configured to allow the use of external SAT and MIP solvers.
 See also `YAMLBundle.java` in the SATFC project.
 The greedy feasibility checker is special; it is activated using `-GREEDY-SOLVER-ONLY true`.
+You will need to download the non-SATFC solvers.
+See [aclib](http://aclib.net/).

 The `-SWITCH-FEASIBILITY-AT-BASE` parameter is used to switch feasibility checkers after the impairment phase (so that the impairment phase consistently uses SATFC).